F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 Google Cloud
 ============

-In this section, you can see a failover event diagram, example declaration, and requirements for implementing Cloud Failover in Google Cloud.
+In this section, you can see a failover event diagram, example declaration, requirements, and tasks for implementing Cloud Failover in Google Cloud.

 Failover Event Diagram